 And just what was I going to do about it, he demanded.

-I called the front desk and told Chet to ask Mr. Finn to meet me on the third floor, and I would show him my newly hatched idea.
-Mr. Finn, came up, examined the conference rooms, and agreed, with one final tearing of a new one, to accept the plan with my new offer that I would not charge them for the conference rooms, and their previously assigned rooms would be there tomorrow with no if and's and buts.
+I called the front desk and told Chet to ask Mr. Finn to meet me on he third floor, and I would show him my newly hatched idea.
+Mr. Finn, came up, examined the conference rooms, and agreed, with one final tearing of a new one, to accept the plan with the my new offer that I would not charge them for the conference rooms, and their previously assigned rooms would be there tomorrow with no if ands and buts..
 I would personally guarantee it.

 I set up the beds, ran towels, and other amenities for about an hour, and finally bid them a good night , and crawled back into bed.
 I didn't see Mr. Finn the next morning, and I thought that was just fine, thank you very much.
 I was too chagrined to see him again.